Aiden-Brown153/Chacks_Creative_Tech/README.md

 Now that the design has been chosen, Luke Moran must lead the team through the following steps:

-- [ ] Review the chosen design as a team
+- [Completed] Review the chosen design as a team
 - [ ] Break the design down into individual screens and components
 - [ ] Assign a task to each frontend developer
 - [ ] Update the Task Assignments table below with the assignments